-3.1.
+- 3.1.
 Electronic documents shall be retained as if they were paper documents.
 Therefore, any electronic files that fall into one of the document types in Appendix A shall be maintained for the appropriate amount of time.
-If an employee has sufficient reason to keep an email message, the message should be moved to SIPA's CRM database.
+If an employee has sufficient reason to keep an email message, the message should be moved to SIPA's CRM database. - 3.2.

-3.2.
 Employees shall retain a paper or electronic version of only those emails that contain information that is currently being used or may be used in the future.
 Employees should regularly delete all other emails.
-Employees with questions about this policy should ask their supervisor.
+Employees with questions about this policy should ask their supervisor. - 3.3.
+SIPA retains a backup of all Google documents, including emails, for six months.